xray-forge/xray-16-types/docs/plugins/libcompile.md

 # libcompile Plugin

-`xray16/plugins/libcompile` emits `xray16/lib` as a flat Lua module named `xray_bundle`.
+Use `xray16/plugins/libcompile` when a game build imports runtime helpers from `xray16/lib`.
+It emits the library as a flat Lua module named `xray_bundle`.

-Use it when a game build maps `xray16/lib` to the package TypeScript source.
-That lets the `inline` plugin fold `@inline` helpers, but TypeScriptToLua may still generate requires for non-inlined helpers such as `round` or `range`.
-This plugin makes those requires resolve at runtime.
+Map `xray16/lib` to the package TypeScript source to let the `inline` plugin fold `@inline` helpers.
+TypeScriptToLua may still generate requires for non-inlined helpers such as `round` and `range`; this plugin makes those requires resolve at runtime.

 ## Setup